-Figure 43 shows a block diagram of the output compare unit.
+Figure 16-4 shows a block diagram of the output compare unit.
 The small "n" in the register and bit names indicates the device number (n = 1 for Timer/Counter1), and the "x" indicates output compare unit (A/B).
 The elements of the block diagram that are not directly a part of the output compare unit are gray shaded.

 DATA BUS (8-bit) TEMP (8-bit) OCRnxH Buf.
-(8-bit) OCRnxL Buf.
-(8-bit) TCNTnH (8-bit) TCNTnL (8-bit) OCRnx Buffer (16-bit Register) TCNTn (16-bit Counter) OCRnxH (8-bit) OCRnxL (8-bit) OCRnx (16-bit Register) = (16-bit Comparator) OCFnx (Int.Reg.)
-TOP Waveform Generator воттом WGMn3:0 COMnx1:0 sequence.
-The synchronization prevents the occurrence of odd-length, non-symmetrical PWM pulses, thereby making the output glitch-free.
+(8-bit) TCNTnH (8-bit) OCRnxL Buf.
+(8-bit) TCNTnL (8-bit) OCRnx Buffer (16-bit Register) TCNTn (16-bit Counter) OCRnxL (8-bit) OCRnxH (8-bit) OCRnx (16-bit Register) = (16-bit Comparator) OCFnx (Int.Reg.)
+TOP Waveform Generator OCnx воттом WGMn3:0 COMnx1:0

-Figure 43.
+Figure 16-4.
 Output Compare Unit, Block Diagram

-The OCR1x Register is double buffered when using any of the twelve Pulse Width Mod-ulation (PWM) modes.
-For the Normal and Clear Timer on Compare (CTC) modes of operation, the double buffering is disabled.
-The double buffering synchronizes the update of the OCR1x Compare Register to either TOP or BOTTOM of the counting
+The OCR1x Register is double buffered when using any of the twelve Pulse Width Modulation (PWM) modes.
+For the normal and Clear Timer on Compare (CTC) modes of operation, the double buffering is disabled.
+The double buffering synchronizes the update of the OCR1x Compare Register to either TOP or BOTTOM of the counting sequence.
+The synchronization prevents the occurrence of odd-length, non-symmetrical PWM pulses, thereby making the output glitch-free.

-The OCR1x Register access may seem complex, but this is not the case.
+The OCR1x Register access may seem complex, but this is not case.
 When the double buffering is enabled, the CPU has access to the OCR1x Buffer Register, and if double buffering is disabled the CPU will access the OCR1x directly.
-The content of the OCR1x (Buffer or Compare) Register is only changed by a write operation (the Timer/Counter does not update this register automatically as does the TCNT1- and ICR1 Register).
-Therefore OCR1x is not read via the high byte temporary register (TEMP).
-However, it is a good practice to read the low byte first as with accessing other 16-bit registers.
+The content of the OCR1x (Buffer or Compare) Register is only changed by a write operation (the Timer/Counter does not update this register automatically as the TCNT1 and ICR1 Register).
+Therefore OCR1x is not read via the High byte temporary register (TEMP).
+However, it is a good practice to read the Low byte first as when accessing other 16-bit registers.
 Writing the OCR1x Registers must be done via the TEMP Register since the compare of all 16 bits is done continuously.
-The high byte (OCR1xH) has to be written first.
-When the high byte I/O location is written by the CPU, the TEMP Register will be updated by the value written.
-Then when the low byte (OCR1xL) is written to the lower eight bits, the high byte will be copied into the upper 8-bits of either the OCR1x Buffer or OCR1x Compare Register in the same system clock cycle.
+The High byte (OCR1xH) has to be written first.
+When the High byte I/O location is written by the CPU, the TEMP Register will be updated by the value written.
+Then when the Low byte (OCR1xL) is written to the lower eight bits, the High byte will be copied into the upper 8-bits of either the OCR1x buffer or OCR1x Compare Register in the same system clock cycle.

-For more information of how to access the 16-bit registers refer to "Accessing 16-bit Registers" on page 92.
+For more information of how to access the 16-bit registers refer to "Accessing 16-bit Registers" on page 87.

-Force Output Compare
+16.7.1 Force Output Compare

-In non-PWM waveform generation modes, the match output of the comparator can be forced by writing a one to the Force Output Compare (FOC1x) bit.
-Forcing Compare Match will not set the OCF1x Flag or reload/clear the timer, but the OC1x pin will be updated as if a real Compare Match had occurred (the COM11:0 bits settings define whether the OC1x pin is set, cleared or toggled).
+In non-PWM Waveform Generation modes, the match output of the comparator can be forced by writing a one to the Force Output Compare (FOC1x) bit.
+Forcing compare match will not set the OCF1x Flag or reload/clear the timer, but the OC1x pin will be updated as if a real compare match had occurred (the COM1x1:0 bits settings define whether the OC1x pin is set, cleared or toggled).

-Compare Match Blocking by TCNT1 Write
+16.7.2 Compare Match Blocking by TCNT1 Write

-All CPU writes to the TCNT1 Register will block any Compare Match that occurs in the next timer clock cycle, even when the timer is stopped.
+All CPU writes to the TCNT1 Register will block any compare match that occurs in the next timer clock cycle, even when the timer is stopped.
 This feature allows OCR1x to be initialized to the same value as TCNT1 without triggering an interrupt when the Timer/Counter clock is enabled.

-Using the Output Compare Unit
+16.7.3 Using the Output Compare Unit